ahaseebkhan/Blog/README.md

 * Users can join groups and view them
 * Only members or creators of a group can post in them
 * Anyone can comment on a post or reply to comments

+## Further Improvements

+* Make the view components a little more reusable.
+Create common cards that can be used all our posts, groups and comments.

+* Add a `comment_id` foreign key inside the comments table apart from the `commentable` association.
+  This will help in adding dependent destroy just for comments.
+We'll be able to delete all nested comments of a comment once its deleted. `commentable` will then always be a `Post` in our case and later on we would be able to implement it for other resources too such as groups etc.

+* After the above point, we will also be easily able to track latest activity based on nested comments instead of just the root level comments.